 We're committed to supporting you in the transition to digital testing.
 We'll provide regular training and information leading up to testing and beyond.
 And, we’ll have dedicated customer service resources ready to troubleshoot issues on test day for students and test centers.
 We’re also introducing a new test center staff role of technology coordinator to provide additional support.

-Can you tell me more about the technology coordinator?
+Can you tell me more about the technology monitor and the help room?

 Is the technology coordinator recruited by the test center?